PAPIsdotio/global-2018/cfp-guidelines.md

 ### Presentations

 We're looking for presentations with a practical mindset, on a wide range of experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
-We welcome non-technical content, but also strongly encourage very technical presentations.

-We'd like to hear about:

-- Challenges and lessons learnt in integrating ML into various applications/products/processes and new areas; this can include technical and domain-specific challenges, as well as those related to fairness, accountability, transparency, privacy, ethics, etc.
-- Failure stories — you aren’t a real ML innovator until you’ve had to deal with massive failure of your ML system!
-- Techniques, architectures, infrastructures, pipelines, frameworks, APIs to create or improve intelligent applications (from embedded to web-scale)
-- Design of ML-powered products
-- Tools to make it easier to integrate ML into real-world products/applications (with demos)
-- Exciting and innovative ML use cases
-- Hands-on tutorials that teach a specific and valuable skill
+They can be very technical or non-technical (see our conference tracks below).
 We’re looking for a diverse and creative line-up of speakers, preferably with experience in public speaking.
-We invite them to submit proposals of **20' long, non-commercial presentations** (5' for Lightning Talks). _(Note: we also have a very limited number of sponsored speaking slots — [contact the sponsorship team](mailto:sponsoring@papis.io) for more information on how to secure one.)_
+We invite them to submit proposals of **non-commercial presentations**. _(Note: we also have a very limited number of sponsored speaking slots — [contact the sponsorship team](mailto:sponsoring@papis.io) for more information on how to secure one.)_

-#### Tips and rules

-You can find tips on how to craft a good proposal, how to submit it, and some rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).
 We will be receiving several proposals covering the same topics.
-They will be blind-reviewed by our Program Committee and evaluated on the basis of their novelty and/or significance and/or clarity of presentation.
-Reading these tips and rules will help you craft a proposal that stands out and increase its chances of getting accepted.
+They will be blind-reviewed by our Program Committee and evaluated on the basis of their significance and/or clarity of presentation.
+Please look at the guidelines for each of our conference tracks below, in order to identify which one is best suited for your proposal.
+You can also find tips on how to craft a good proposal, how to submit it, and our rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).

 ### Papers